matzesoft/kart-project/README.md

 ### User options

-We had the idea of having multiple users, so when you are using the kart, all settings are adapted to your user.
+We had the idea of having multiple users, so when you are using the kart, all settings are adapted to you.

 ### Dark & Light theme